yanivle/yanivle.github.io/_drafts/2007-06-07-zero-knowledge-proofs-and-alternate-waldos.md

 At this point, I rather not formally define the exact meaning of a ZKP.
 I will instead try to explain is intuitively.
 Say I know the answer to a complicated puzzle and you don't.
 The process of me convincing you that I know the answer, without you learning anything about it, is called a Zero Knowledge Proof.

 Let me give you this neat example (taken from [Applied Kid Cryptography](http://www.wisdom.weizmann.ac.il/~naor/PUZZLES/waldo.html)).
-Say we are playing the game of Where's Waldo? with [this picture](/assets/images/posts/zkp/waldo50x50.png):
+Say we are playing the game of Where's Waldo? with [this picture](/assets/images/posts/zkp/waldo50x50.png) (click to zoom):

 {% include image.html url="/assets/images/posts/zkp/waldo50x50.png" %}